389ds/389ds.github.io/docs/389ds/design/dsadm-dsconf.md

 --------------

 The command line interface can be unit tested, and the current components are already tested in the pytest suite.
 This works because our output to the user is via the python logging module, and I have a loghandler that intercepts the output, and can assert it contains expected outputs.
 This brings gives us guarantees about our command lines tools and their correctness that we have never had before.

+You can run these tests with the following:

+    sudo PREFIX=/opt/dirsrv py.test-3 lib389/tests/cli/*
+    sudo PREFIX=/opt/dirsrv py.test-3 lib389/tests/instance/*

+As we add more commands and functions, we must add these to be tested also.

 Examples
 ==========